In today’s article, I’d like to share with you 4 easy steps to plan your day effectively so you can be productive, and

 Step #4: Reward yourself

 The next critical step is to reward your yourself, because that what’s going to get the momentum up.

 Once you’ve disciplined yourself to do the work, acknowledge your efforts, to link some pleasure to what you’ve accomplished.

 It could be just a simple “Yessss!
 I made it”, and clench your fist while you’re saying it, or you can do an activity that you enjoy like playing a video game.
-It’s up to you what’s making feel good.
+It’s up to you what makes you feel good.